The art of designing jewellery

-The principal behind vacuum casting is very similar to the centrifugal casting filling the cavities before cooling.
+The principal behind vacuum casting is very similar to the centrifugal casting in which the cavities are filled before cooling.
 The equipment used for vacuum casting requires the flask be loaded in a sleeve within a chamber to enable a forcible vacuum to inhale molten metal into the investment.

 Continuous Casting (seamless tubing making):

-In the most basic terms, we start our manufacturing process by making seamless tubing through a combination of hot extrusion (pushing a billet of metal through an orifice to produce the tube) and cold drawing (pulling that tube through draw plates fitted with tooling and dies to achieve various ring diameters).
-This process works well, and when we reviewed our procedures, we found it to be very effective and greatly improved tarnish resistance over the soldered type, with no joint.
-Asymmetrical microstructure, uniform hardness, and high dimensional accuracy, these rings are a much stronger alternative.
+We start our manufacturing process by making seamless tubing through a combination of hot extrusion (pushing a billet of metal through an orifice to produce the tube) and cold drawing (pulling that tube through draw plates fitted with tooling and dies to achieve various ring diameters).
+This process is time consuming but when we reviewed our procedures we found it to be very effective at imbuing a metal with greater tarnish resistance over the soldered type.
+It also includes the added benefits of having no soldering joint, asymmetrical microstructure, uniform hardness, and high dimensional accuracy; all contributing to a stronger final product.

 Jewellery Soldering / Welding

-Using a torch and skilled hands, jewellers and model makers solder miniature pieces of gold and platinum together with accuracy.
-The skills needed to freehand support a miniature wire, while heating it to the molten point without melting or damaging other areas, the jeweller controls the heat with can solder a seam that is strong and undetectable.
+Using a torch and a steady hand, jewellers and model makers solder miniature pieces of gold and platinum together with accuracy.
+Great skill is required to freehand support a miniature wire while heating it to the molten point, all while avoiding damaging other parts of the jewellery.

-Here are a few examples of the types of stone setting used in modern jewellery:
+Here are a few examples of the types of stone settings used in modern jewellery:

-The prong setting is familiar to almost everyone due to its used in engagement rings, using a wide range of prongs designs to fit every shape and size gem in existence; the most typical being the traditional four or six prong configurations with different styles, from trellis designs to baskets.
-The elevation of prong-set stones allows light to enter from the top and sides, and it is unquestionably the most popular method of the stone setting for individual featured gems, trying to faceted stones in the proudest possible way.
+The prong setting is familiar to almost everyone due to its prolific use in engagement rings.
+It uses a wide range of prong designs to fit every shape and size gem in existence; the most typical being the traditional four or six prong configurations.

 Bead setting is primarily used to display sequences of small diamonds in strands or continuous rows.
 The emergence of CAD jewellery design has made it possible to create less labour-intensive styles.
-With miniature beads created by computer-automated design, it is now possible to create fins bead set jewellery. new technology enables designers to position precision bead can now be done in half the time.
+With miniature beads created by computer-automated design, it is now possible to create fin bead set jewellery. new technology enables designers to position precision beads in half the time.